leangjia/blender_docs/manual/render/eevee/render_settings/motion_blur.rst

    Motion blur is only available in final renders and is not shown in the 3D Viewport and thus :ref:`Viewport Renders <bpy.ops.render.opengl>`.

+Position
+   Controls at what point the shutter opens in relation to the current frame.

+   Start on Frame
+      Shutter is starting to open at the current frame.
+   Center on Frame
+      Shutter is fully opened at the current frame.
+   End on Frame
+      Shutter is fully closed at the current frame.

 Shutter
    Time (in frames) taken between shutter open and close.